(kar″sĭn-ō″mă-tō′sĭs, ′sēz) pl. carcinomatoses [carcinoma + -osis] Widespread dissemination of carcinoma in the body. SYN: carcinosis.

 (kard′ē-ă) [Gr. kardia, heart] That part of the stomach connecting with the esophagus. cardial (kard′ē-ăl), adj.

 [Gr. kardia, heart] Suffix meaning location or action of the heart, esp. when it is anomalous or undesirable.
 SEE: -cardium.

 (kăr′dē-ăk) [L. cardiacus] 1.
 Pert. to the heart.
 2. Pert. to the cardia.

 A measurement of the amount of calcium present on CT scanning of the coronary arteries.
 It is a radiological marker of coronary artery atherosclerosis.
 A high score (>400) predicts a high coronary artery atherosclerotic burden.
 Patients with scores in this range should promptly undergo some form of stress testing.
 A score between 100 and 399 predicts moderately high risk of coronary events.
 People with scores in this range should actively modify cardiac risk factors.
 Scores between 11 and 99 indicate some atherosclerosis; patients in this range should have regular follow up and management of cardiac risk factors.
 Scores between 1 and 10 suggest less than 10% probability of coronary artery disease.
 A score of 0 implies that there is no calcified plaque within the coronary arteries.

 A support group for people who have all experienced the same heart disease or the same treatment for heart disease.

 Inadequate blood pumped by the heart to meet the metabolic demands of the body.
 SEE: Nursing Diagnoses Appendix.

-c., risk for Vulnerable to inadequate blood pumped by the heart to meet the metabolic demands of the body, which may compromise health.
-SEE: ...
+c., risk for Vulnerable to inadequate blood pumped by ...